Ministrelle/obsidian-flip-cards/README.md

 **Advanced Tables** | Makes working with tables easier and faster.
 **Dataview** | Necessary to create dataview tables which come with filtering options.

+## Compatibility

+Due to each obsidian theme having it's own styling, some parts of the flip cards may break.
+Below is a list of theme's for which I have checked and adjusted the code so that it "shouldn't" break.

+- Obsidian Base Theme
+- Minimal
+- Blue Topaz (limited)
+- Things
+- Yin and Yang
+- Atom
+- Deep Work
+- California Coast

 ## Additional Features

 The snippet comes with a bunch of additional features that can be toggled by adding certain keywords to the YAML.